How To Break Up with an Insurance Panel and Reclaim Independence for Your Therapy Practice

 Inform Clients When Leaving an Insurance Panel

-Reach out to your clients directly and let them know things are changing.
-Share your decision to disengage from the insurance panel and assure them that you've got everything under control.
-Explain why you made this choice, while also emphasizing your unwavering commitment to their well-being.
+Reach out to your clients and let them know things are changing.
+Share your decision to split from the insurance panel.
+Explain why you made this choice, and assure them that you've got everything under control.
+You can also emphasize your commitment to their well-being.

-If your clients still want to continue therapy with you, they might be open to exploring alternative payment options.
-It's worth discussing with them, so they can make an informed choice about how to proceed.
+Clients that continue therapy with you will likely ask about alternative payment options.
+It's worth discussing with them, so they can make an informed choice about how to move forward.

 Apply Our Real Life Tips on How To Break Up with an Insurance Panel

-The decision to break up with an insurance panel is a significant step in shaping the direction of your therapy practice.
-By reflecting on your motivations, assessing the impact, and communicating transparently, you can gracefully navigate this transition.
+The decision to break up with an insurance panel is a significant one.
+It can shape the direction of your therapy practice.
+By reflecting on your motivations, assessing the impact, and communicating transparently, you can navigate this transition.

-Remember that the ultimate goal is to ensure the highest level of care for your clients while maintaining your professional integrity and well-being as a therapist.
+Remember that the ultimate goal is to ensure the highest level of care for your clients.
+You can do this while maintaining your integrity and well-being as a therapist.

-Clarity Cooperative offers resources and tools to help you on your private practice journey.
-Try out some of our tools with a free 30 day trial of our Pro subscription, download our resource on how to Charge What You’re Worth, and test out our Out-of-Network Insurance Calculator.
+Clarity Cooperative offers resources and tools for your private practice journey.
+Try out some of our tools with a free two-week trial of our Pro subscription.
+Download our resource on how to Charge What You’re Worth, and test out our Out-of-Network Insurance Calculator

 Related Blogs